 Symptoms of APD in Elementary School Children

 elementary-symptoms-thumb

-Some gifted students also have APD, but since they typically function at grade level, they are not seen as having problems or special needs.
-Even though these students appear to be functioning reasonably well, they are often performing well below their potential.
+While some gifted students may have Auditory Processing Disorder (APD), their ability to function at grade level often masks any perceived problems or special needs.
+Despite outward appearances of functioning reasonably well, they are often performing well below their potential.

 Identifying an auditory processing deficit can help to distinguish a learning disability from other causes of underachievement and help prevent the development of the accompanying social and behavioral problems that can result when it is overlooked.

-However, it is important to remember that APD symptoms vary from child to child, and not all learning, language, and communication deficits are due to Auditory Processing Disorder.
-APD cannot be diagnosed from a checklist because it often shares characteristics with other disorders or delays.
-However, if your child exhibits some of these symptoms he or she could benefit from an APD evaluation.
-Getting the right type of intervention in place is essential to putting your child on the fast path to reaching his / her full potential.
+However, it is crucial to acknowledge the variability of auditory processing disorder symptoms among children, recognizing that not all learning, language, and communication difficulties are caused by auditory processing disorder.
+The diagnosis of APD involves more than checking off items on a checklist because it frequently shares characteristics with other disorders or delays.
+If your child exhibits some of these symptoms, considering an APD evaluation is beneficial.
+Getting the right intervention is essential to placing your child on the path to reaching their full potential.

+Symptoms of APD in Elementary School Children